Terms of Service

 Amendments to the Terms and Conditions

-1. The Service Provider reserves the right to amend the Terms and Conditions if new services are introduced or existing services are terminated, as well as in the event of any changes in applicable law that affect the content of the legal relationship between the Service Provider and the User.
+1. The Service Provider reserves the right to amend the Terms and Conditions if new services are introduced or existing Services are terminated, as well as in the event of any changes in applicable law that affect the content of the legal relationship between the Service Provider and the User.

 3. Should the User not accept the changes to the Terms and Conditions, they should send the Service Provider a message via email, stating the User does not accept the changes to the Terms and Conditions and refrain from further use of the Website.
-By sending the email message to the Service Provider about not accepting the changes in the Terms and Conditions, the contract is thus terminated as referred to in § 12.
-Immediately after receiving and acknowledging the message about not accepting the changes to the Terms and Conditions, the Service Provider deletes the Registered User’sAccount.
+By sending the email message to the Service Provider about not accepting the changes in the Terms and Conditions, the provision of Services are thus terminated as referred to in § 12.
+Immediately after receiving and acknowledging the message about not accepting the changes to the Terms and Conditions, the Service Provider deletes the Registered User’s Account.
 After deleting the Account, the Service Provider will immediately confirm the Account deletion by sending relevant information via email.

 4. The current and full Terms and Conditions are available at https://www.uniedu.uk/terms-of-service